mnguyen0226/flask_dash_app/README.md

-# notify
+# Ikenote
-Notify is a webapp that help you focus by applying the Eisenhower Matrix
+Ikenote is a webapp that help you focus by applying the Eisenhower Matrix